Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test7_clue_analysis(gemini).md

 ### Fake Clues: 1/5
 **Poor - Needs significant revision**

-These clues do not point to any of the *incorrect answer choices* (Asian Elephant, Rhinoceros).
-They describe a dolphin/seal and a lion, which are not options.
-Therefore, they do not effectively misdirect players toward wrong options from the provided list.
+These clues entirely fail their purpose of misdirecting towards *incorrect answer choices*.
+Clue 1 describes aquatic mammals (e.g., dolphins, seals) and Clue 2 describes a lion.
+None of these animals are among the incorrect answer choices (Asian Elephant, Rhinoceros).
+Therefore, they do not convincingly misdirect players toward wrong options that are actually part of the game.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices